 Campsite: €15.40/night (with ASCI card)

 La Pindiere Campsite, Heric – The pitch is boggy this time from all the rain.
-Think this campsite would be better in the summer as things are shut now, but the facilities are good (water could be warmer); and the site has everything you need.
+Think this campsite is better in the summer as things are shut now, but the facilities are good – water could be warmer), but the site has everything you need.

 Heric to St Malo

-Scenery along this road is quite flat, dotted with the typically gorgeous French colonial stone homes and farmhouses of a bygone era.
+Scenery along this road is quite flat, dotted with the typically gorgeous French colonial stone homes and farmhouses from a bygone era.

-Arriving at St Malo, finally finished the 2,300+ kilometre journey in 9 days; although this is not far in Australian driving terms.
+Arriving at St Malo, the 9-day journey of over 2,300-kilometre is finally finished – although this is not far in Australian driving terms.

 Diesel: €40 @ €0.978/litre + €19.51 @ €0.968/litre

 Brittany Ferries lane – No wi-fi.
 Toilets in the ferry terminal.